rspeer/solvertools/README.md

 But here's an overview of what's in solvertools:

 * `wordlist.py`: a model of words and their likelihood that lots of stuff uses; the "cromulence" measure

 * `letters.py`: operations on letters and multisets of letters.
 Alphagrams, differences between alphagrams, consonantcies, phone-spell.

 * `ciphers.py`: Caesar ciphers (including trying all possibilities), Vigenere ciphers.

-    * `
+* `search.py`: enables searching by clue, or delegating to the wordlist to search by just a pattern.

+* `puzzle_structures.py`: solve certain structures of puzzles by brute force, particularly by trying indexing everything into everything (`index_all_the_things`) or trying all the possible diagonals.

 There's more stuff in https://github.com/dgulotta/puzzle-tools .